sidhanth-ilg/coda/README.md

 Features Done:

-1. Scroll view for the products
+1. Infinity / view for the products
 2. Edit a product
 3. Delete a product
 4. Add a product with reasonable validations for the form.